Division-of-Cyber-Anarchy/NyxCrypta/README.md

 argon2-cffi | >=20.1.0 | Password hashing and key derivation
 cffi | >=1.17.1 | C interface for cryptographic operations
 tqdm | >=4.67 | Progress bars for operations
+rich | >=13.7.0 | Rich text and beautiful formatting in the terminal

 ## Internal Architecture